 Nightly tradition of feeding wild spotted hyenas by hand outside Harar's Fallana Gate — unique to this city

-What is the best time of year to visit attractions in Ethiopia?
+When is the best season to visit attractions in Ethiopia?

 October to January (dry season) for most sites; February-May acceptable; June-September (rainy season) limits access to some remote areas